-framework requiring all parties to regularly report on their GHGs and on the implementation and achievement of their NDCs, subject to two layers of international review.
+Alongside its binding obligation for each Party to maintain and implement an NDC, the Paris Agreement establishes two essential mechanisms.
+The first is an enhanced transparency framework requiring all parties to regularly report on their greenhouse gases and on the implementation and achievement of their NDCs, subject to two layers of international review.
 This system provides some measure of accountability and-to the degree that it demonstrates that countries are fulfilling their commitments-can strengthen collective confidence to do more.
 The second essential feature is a GST process in which, every five years, countries assess collective progress toward the agreement's long-term goals, considering mitigation, adaptation and finance, as well as equity and the best available science.
 Each country, informed by this periodic stocktake, is then to submit an updated NDC reflecting a "progression" beyond its current NDC and "its highest possible ambition."
 This combination of GST and NDC updating is known as the "ambition cycle."
 Properly executed, the GST process can provide the critical foundation for a regular series of high-level political moments that progressively ratchet up climate ambition.

 Although the GST is, formally, a process among countries, it will be taking place within an evolving climate regime in which non-state actors play an increasingly prominent role.
-Traditionally relegated to the role of observers, NGOs, companies, subnational governments and other non-Party stakeholders have been afforded greater opportunity in recent years to engage more directly in UNFCCC processes, through the Marrakech Partnership on Global Climate Action facilitated by the UNFCCC High Level Champions and the Technical Examination Process.
-The GST's modalities explicitly provide for "participation" by non-Party stakeholders, including through an invitation for them to provide submissions, thereby opening the way for them to exert a stronger presence in the negotiations and subsequent country action.
+Traditionally relegated to the role of observers, NGOs, companies, subnational governments and other non-Party stakeholders have been afforded greater opportunity in recent years to engage more directly in UNFCCC processes, through the Marrakech Partnership on Global Climate Action5 facilitated by the UNFCCC High Level Champions and the Technical Examination Process.6 The GST's modalities explicitly provide for "participation" by non-Party stakeholders, including through an invitation for them to provide submissions, thereby opening the way for them to exert a stronger presence in the negotiations and subsequent country action.
 Moreover, the GST is now widely accepted even beyond the UNFCCC process by a wide range of actors, who will also be working to enhance action alongside Parties and non-Party stakeholders that formally participate in the GST process.